-At the conclusion of this course, students should have:
+At the conclusion of this course, students will be able to:

-- a comprehensive knowledge of the science of plant propagation including the effects of plant physiological reactions, anatomical structure, and environmental influences on material used in plant propagation. - 2. skill in the art of plant propagation by seeds and vegetative organs. - 3. demonstrated critical thinking through class discussions, outside reading assignments, outside projects, and field practice. - 4. a vocabulary of plant propagation terminology and its proper use orally and in writing.

-5. an interest, understanding, and appreciation of the principles and techniques of plant propagation.
+- 1. Assess how plant physiological reactions, anatomical structures, and environmental influences impact plant propagation. - 2.
+Describe the process and steps of various plant propagation techniques. - 3.
+Synthesize their knowledge of plant propagation principles and techniques to make informed decisions for diverse industry scenarios. - 4.
+Utilize plant propagation terminology and its proper use in oral communication. - 5.
+Have a cultivated interest and appreciation of the principles and practices of plant propagation.